Our Three Step Process

 Notion is fine for documentation.

-Spreadsheets are fine for quick analysis.
+Spreadsheets are fine for analysis.

 But the pipeline needs one home — otherwise you’re running sales by archaeology.

 That’s not a “more leads” problem.
+That’s a governance problem.

 You don’t need more outreach until your pipeline stops leaking.